 Although a small island, Hydra lacks none of either the beauty or hospitality of the other Greek islands, while it is also an extremely diverse holiday destination perfect for both those who are looking for a more relaxed experience and for those seeking out the famous Greek island nightlife!

-If you visit Hydra, don’t forget to walk around its scenic port, a venture that is so simple yet so unique.
+If you visit Hydra town, don’t forget to walk around its scenic port, a venture that is so simple yet so unique.
 Reaching the hill above the port you can gaze at the sea and enjoy unforgettable sunsets.
 It is also worth visiting and getting to know the religious history of the place just from an architectural and historical perspective alone as there are about 300 small churches and 6 monasteries scattered throughout Hydra.

 Hydra’s most beautiful beaches include Spilia, Hydroneta, Avlaki, Kamini, and Vlychos, but the sheer beauty of the island is not restricted to its beaches.
 Just a visit, will make you see why if you visit Hydra once, you’re bound to visit it again!

 The beautiful Poros has a ferry connection with Athens' Piraeus port and Galata in the Peloponnese region.
 Although it is a very popular destination for Greeks, it also attracts many visitors from all over the world, who come to the island in order to escape the daily stress of the city and enjoy the tranquility of the area.